ganzah/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-We also aggregate the data by the 5 minute interval, so that we can take average number of steps taken across all days, showing this result in a time series plot.
+We also aggregate the data by the 5 minute interval, so that we can take the average number of steps taken across all days, showing this result in a time series plot.

 ```r